sesantander/node.js-template/README.md

 Docker
 ESLint

-If you find any vulnerability o improvement, feel free to contribute
+If you find any vulnerability or improvement, feel free to contribute